PragmaticCoding/PragmaticCoding.github.io/docs/_beginners/part8.md

     System.out.println("Saving account: " + model.getAccountNumber() + " Name: " + model.getCustomerName() + " Result: " + result);
 }
 ```
-We call the broker, which call the DAO which calls the "slow" database which returns a results after 5 seconds.
+We call the Broker, which calls the DAO which calls the "slow" database which returns a results after 5 seconds.
 Then we output some information to the console which combines the return value from database with data from the Model.
 But the Model is now shared between two threads, the FXAT and our background thread.
 And when we click over and over, it's shared by even more threads.

 This can be a problem.

 Since changes to the GUI are "live" changes to State, whenever we need to use State in a background thread we need to do one of two things:

-1. Copy the elements of State to someplace private to the background thread.
+1. Copy the elements of State to some place private to the background thread.
 1. Lock the GUI so that it cannot update State.

 Let's do the first here: